University Courses: Frequently Asked Questions

 Can I take one of these courses even if I’m not currently enrolled at a university?

-Yes, although spots are generally first set aside for current students.
-We also have a wealth of other non-accredited short- and long-term classes offered at the Playwrights’ Center that may be a better fit for you if you’re not a full-time student.
-If you are indeed interested in a semester-long experience for academic credit and you are not currently enrolled at a university, please reach out to Sarah Myers, Director of University Programs and Partnerships, at sarahm@pwcenter.org or 612-547-5743 to discuss your options.
+Yes!
+Please do!
+We also have a wealth of other non-accredited short- and long-term classes offered at the Playwrights’ Center that may be a better fit for you if you’re not able to commit to a fifteen-week course.
+Please reach out to Dr. Zoë Rodine, Director of University Programs and Partnerships, at zoer@pwcenter.org or 612-547-5743 if you have questions about which of our education opportunities is best for you.

 Classes are capped at 15 so that all writers get the individualized attention they need and can create meaningful community with each other.